-Ozonation (ozone) is a powerful oxidising agent, and as a wastewater treatment it oxidises all organics very effectively as long as the ozone is mixed effectively with the contaminated wastewater.
-It is well proven and is probably the most popular Advanced Oxidation Process (AOP), it is just very very expensive in terms of CapEx and OpEx, as explained below.
-One of the main drawbacks with an ozone AOP is that it requires complex chemistry tailored to each specific contaminant.
+Ozone is a powerful oxidising agent, and as a wastewater treatment it oxidises all organics very effectively as long as the ozone is mixed effectively with the contaminated wastewater.
+It is well proven and is probably the most popular Advanced Oxidation Process (AOP), it is just very very expensive (CapEx and OpEx) – see below.

-Occasionally ozone is combined with hydrogen peroxide as an advanced oxidation process and can reduce chemical contaminants.
-Although wastewater can be managed onsite using ozone, the dosing of hydrogen peroxide can inhibit later treatment steps and render this water unsuitable for reuse.
+Sometimes ozone is dosed with hydrogen peroxide to increase effectiveness but this can inhibit later treatment steps and render this water unsuitable for reuse.

 Ozone water treatment is an effective disinfectant option which achieves higher disinfection levels than chlorine dosed or UV.
 There is also no possibility for micro-organisms to regrow.